james-atomic/boilerplate-web-sdk/README.md

 # Atomic WebSDK Boilerplate App
 ## About
 This boilerplate app can be used as a template to quickly integrate the AtomicSDK into existing React apps.
-The main branch is a demo using the single card view, however, there are demos using runtime variables and other views in the other branches.
+It gives examples of three different ways to display your streams - the launcher, vertical standalone container, and a single card view.
+It also shows how to customise and style your stream containers, and add additional configuration like using runtime variables.

 ## Getting Started
 After forking the repository, you must install the dependencies using: